carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 |	**Shell genome**  	 | For gene families present at intermediate frequencies in the genomes.     |
 |	**Cloud genome**  	 |   	For gene familes present at low frequency in the species.  		 |

+PPanGGOLiN has a criterion to make the partitions that is more complex than the usual partitions.
+FIXME

 ## Building a Pangenome

 PPanGGOLiN analysis can start from genomic DNA sequences ([.fasta](https://raw.githubusercontent.com/paumayell/pangenomics/gh-pages/files/ExampleFASTA.fasta)) or annotated genomes ([.gbk](https://raw.githubusercontent.com/paumayell/pangenomics/gh-pages/files/ExampleGBK.gbk)) of whole genomes, Metagenomic Assembled Genomes (MAG), and Single-cell Amplified Genomes (SAG), useful for large-scale environmental studies, including the non-cultivable species pangenome.
 It is designed to scale up to tens of thousands of genomes.